 University Museum of Archaeology and Anthropology

-Numbers are limited to 35, however there will be space for ca. five additional interested scientists who may apply for an invitation.
+Numbers for in-person attendees will be limited based on the pandemic protocols, however there may be space for up 35 attendees.
 We will also hold a public keynote lecture one evening.